The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Do we get a bill?

-Did the bill pass or did the bill go up in flames?
+Or did the bill go up in flames?

-So this whole notion of do nothing Congress is what they're worried about.
+So this whole notion of do-nothing Congress is what they're worried about.

 And frankly, the more they do nothing, the better off we all are.